rdkcentral/rdkservices/docs/api/RDKShellPlugin.md

 <a name="getScale"></a>
 ## *getScale*

 Returns the scale of an application.

 ### Events

- No Events.
+No Events

 ### Parameters